top of page

 ABOUT ERIC

 I completed my Ph.D. in Marine Biology at Memorial University.
 The aim of my past research was to investigate/identify mitigation strategies that would minimize the impacts of climate change on cage-cultured Atlantic salmon aquaculture production within Atlantic Canada.
-I was co-supervised by Dr. Kurt Gamperl and Dr. Matthew Rise.

 I appreciate hands-on teaching and was the Instructor for OCSC 3000 - Aquaculture Principles and Practices.
 Before that, I enjoyed being the Lab Demonstrator for this same course three years in a row.
 I still guest lecture in several other courses at Memorial University on topics related to aquaculture biotechnology.